 3.3 Constants

-Any ML pipelines depends on some constants, for organizational reasons (e.g., paths) or for model (hyper)parameters, to name two usual suspects.
+Any ML pipeline depends on some constants, for organizational reasons (e.g., paths) or for model (hyper)parameters, to name two usual suspects.
 In this project, users can easily change their configuration in a (yaml) text file called config.yml.
 Advanced users can make use of the different Git branches of this project; whereas the main branch provides the standard pipelines, the “dev” branch offers more pipelines and experimental features.

 4 Limitations

-As this project is an early development phase, there are several threads suitable for further buildup.
-For example, the documentation of the project is still large lacking, which renders the access more difficult for less advanced users.
+As this project is in an early development phase, there are several threads suitable for further buildup.
+For example, the documentation of the project is still largely lacking, which renders access more difficult for less advanced users.
 In addition, deep learning methods are not yet implemented (although planned).
 Of course, users of any technical system strive for two opposing goals: feature richness and simplicity.
 The optimal balance between the two goals partly depends on the user’s background and goals.
 That said, this project draws from an array of tools which implies that the user is accustomed to these tools (R, Git, Github, Targets, Tidymodels) and the underlying theory.
 Limited knowledge will place a barrier to easy access to the system.
-A frther issue is that working with text data can place substantial burden on the computational resources.
-As to yet the present tool is not yet fully optimized to saving resources.
+A further issue is that working with text data can place a substantial burden on computational resources.
+As of yet the present tool is not yet fully optimized to save resources.

-There is a substantial number of case studies and tutorial on ML pipelines freely available on the web.
+There is a substantial number of case studies and tutorials on ML pipelines freely available on the web.
 However, there’s still, to the best of our knowledge, no similar or template for a complex data analysis incorporating Tidymodels and Targets or similar tools within the R programming language.

 In sum, it is our hope that the present research contributes to the detection of hate speech by providing a scaffold to the applied researchers so that he or she can focus on the phenomenon of hate speech rather on the technical intricacies of ML.